IJEBCM publishes three issues per year:

 Authors who wish to challenge a correction, retraction, or other action taken by IJEBCM should contact the editors.

 Manuscripts should be prepared following the guidance below.
 Manuscripts will be returned for amendment prior to review if the guidance has been insufficiently adhered to.

-References should be in APA6 referencing style and arranged alphabetically according to the surname of first author.
+The preferred referencing style of the journal is the 6th edition of APA.
+References should be arranged alphabetically according to the surname of first author.
 Book and article titles should be in sentence case, a full stop/period should follow the date in brackets and a colon used between city of publication and the publisher name.

 IJEBCM strongly supports the publishing of research data to enhance the academic record, allow the reuse of data, and support research integrity and the validation of research results.
 The DCC (Digital Curation Centre) offer extensive advice on good Research Data Management practices.
 Oxford Brookes University offers its institutional repository RADAR for any IJEBCM author to publish the final data set that supports an IJEBCM article where the data can be technically and reasonably accommodated.

 Authors wishing to publish research data that supports their submission should notify the editor.